tualo/tualo-dnsd/README.md

 After that you can open the url http://localhost:8010/ in a browser and watch all incomming dns requests, live.

-To emulate a request call:
+To make a request, call:

     dig @localhost -p 5353 google.com A